ubclaunchpad/LP-website/resources/README.md

 ### Vue

-* The official UBC Launch Pad website is written in Vue + TypeScript the repository includes [introductory documentation on working with Vue and TypeScript](https://github.com/ubclaunchpad/ubclaunchpad.com/blob/master/CONTRIBUTING.md#development)
+* The official UBC Launch Pad website is written in Vue and TypeScript, and the repository includes [introductory documentation on working with Vue and TypeScript](https://github.com/ubclaunchpad/ubclaunchpad.com/blob/master/CONTRIBUTING.md#development)

 ## Cheatsheets